Competition and Complexity in Amphiphilic Polymer Morphology: Competitive evolution of amphiphilic suspensions

 \subsubsection{Bifurcations of Jain and Bates}

-The bifurcation study of Jain and Bates \cite{jain2003origins}, depicted in Figure\,\ref{f:Dicher} (right), shows the end-state morphology of dispersions of PEO-PB with different polymer lengths and different weight fractions of PEO, $w_{\rm PEO}$, and hence different aspect ratios of the overall amphiphilic diblock.
-For comparison Figure\,\ref{f:JB} (left) depicts the end states of the FCH gradient flow corresponding to constant values of $\xi=-0.3$ and $\eta_1=0.15$ for initial values of $\mu_1=0.075$ and various values of $\eta_d$ arising from variation in $\eta_2$ which mimics the changes in diblock aspect ratio.
-Small, negative values of $\eta_2$ correspond to low values of $w_{\rm PEO}$ and larger values of $\eta_d$, while larger, positives values of $\eta_2$ correspond to larger values of $w_{\rm PEO}$ and to negative values of $\eta_d$.
-The horizontal line in this figure is color coded to depict the end-state of a generic FCH simulation starting with this value of $\mu_1$.
-On the left where $\eta_d<-0.5$, an initial value of $\mu_1=0.075$, both codimension one and two morphologies are in their fingering region and both would increase in surface area/length.
-However as $\mu_1$ is depleted, the suspension enters the finger stability region for filaments, which will either vanish in finite time or pearl as $\mu_1$ crosses the red dotted line -- the end result is a pure bilayer state -- indicated by the blue color of the horizontal line for this value of $\eta_d$.
-For values of $\eta_d$ in $[-0.55, -0.3]$ the horizontal line is colored green, to indicated a highly mixed end state.
-The initial data lies in the bilayer pearling region, but passes transiently through it to bilayer pearling stability region.
-Depending upon the form of the initial bilayer morphology they may either fully pearl and form filament networks, or persist as bilayers and then grow after the return to pearling stability.
-Filament networks formed by pearled bilayers typically host many $Y$-junctions and end caps.
-This network will expand until $\mu_1$ crosses the red-solid filament fingering line, at this point the filaments will shrink, although the impact of the end-caps and $Y$-junctions is unclear, and finally the filaments will pearl themselves if $\mu_1$ shrinks below the red-dotted filament pearling line.
-The end result of the evolution is strongly dependent upon the form of the initial data, and would be very hysteretic in this regime.
-The uncertainty in the evolution is indicated through the dotting of the green arrow, and is consistent with co-existing bilayers, filament networks, $Y$-junctured filaments, and end-cap defects, see Figure\,{\ref{f:JB} (center) for a depiction of the experimental morphology found in this regime and Figure\,\ref{f:JB} (right) for a corresponding end-state of simulation of the FCH gradient flow from random initial data.
-For large values of $\eta_d$ the $\mu_1$ flow remains in the bilayer pearling instability region, the bilayers likely pearl and transform to filament networks with the end-result being a pure filament phase.
-The last prediction, for $\eta_d=0.4$ corresponds to the triple intersection of the descending $\mu_1$ line, the filament pearling (red-dotted), and fingering (red-solid) lines, denoted by the red circle.
-The arrival of $\mu_1$ to the filament fingering line from above is consistent with a stable filament phase, but the emergent pearling bifurcation signals a transition to end-cap and micelle formation, and corresponds to the possible coexistence of filament and micelle phases.
-The overall trend depicted in Figure\,\ref{f:JB} (left) suggests increasing $\eta_d$ at fixed $\eta_1$ results in bilayers, bilayers mixed with defective filaments (end caps and $Y$-junctions), filaments, and filaments coexisting with micelles.
-This bifurcation sequence is in excellence qualitative agreement with the $N_{\rm PB}=170$ bifurcation sequence depicted in Figure\,\ref{f:Dicher}(right) as the PEO weight fraction $w_{\rm PEO}$ {\sl decreases} from high values to low values, corresponding to decreasing $\eta_2$ and hence increasing $\eta_d$ subject to constant values of $\eta_1$.
+The experimental bifurcation diagram of Jain and Bates \cite{jain2003origins}, depicted in Figure\,\ref{f:Dicher} (right), shows the end-state morphology of dispersions of PEO-PB with different polymer lengths and different weight fractions of PEO, $w_{\rm PEO}$, and hence different aspect ratios of the overall amphiphilic diblock.
+For comparison Figure\,\ref{f:JB} (left) depicts the end states of the FCH gradient flow corresponding to values of $\xi=-0.2$ and $\eta_1=0.15$ for initial values of $\mu_1=0.075$ and various values of $\eta_d$ arising from variation in $\eta_2$ which models the changes in diblock aspect ratio.
+Small, negative values of $\eta_2$ correspond to low values of $w_{\rm PEO}$ while larger, positives values of $\eta_2$ correspond to larger values of $w_{\rm PEO}$ and to negative values of $\eta_d$.
+The horizontal line in Figure\,\ref{f:JB} (left) is color coded to depict a probable end-state of the FCH evolution starting from an admissible composite solution with this value of $\mu_1$.
+On the left where $\eta_d<-0.5$, an initial value of $\mu_1=0.075$, both codimension one and two morphologies are in their curve lengthening region and both would increase in surface area/length.
+However as $\mu_1$ is depleted, the suspension enters the curve shortening region for filaments, which will either vanish in finite time or pearl as $\mu_1$ crosses the red dotted line -- the end result is a pure bilayer state -- indicated by the blue color of the horizontal line for this value of $\eta_d$.